Project Management Service in the UAE

 The interim (executive) manager of the project may be:

-- A qualified person who seeks the assistance of a work team he chooses and assigns roles among each one of it.
+- A qualified person who seeks the assistance of a work team he chooses and assigns roles among each one of them.

 - A company or institution specialized in project management.